cgeduhn/timed-redis-counter/timed-rediscounter/README.md

 #optional with step as second argument.
 #normally the step will be calculated by given range
 obj.test1.history(1.year.ago,:minute)
+#if you want to have a summed up history.
+#For example if every incrementation was a was a change of a total value and
+#you want to get the total amount at each point in time
+#ATTENTION: it starts at 0 !
+obj.test1.summed_up_history(1.year.ago)

 #returns the sum in the given range